cjhoward/ebike-firmware/README.md

 # E-Bike Firmware

-This is the firmware for my e-bike.
-It runs on an Arduino Uno clone (DCCDuino).
+This is the firmware for the DCCDuino (Arduino Uno clone) on my e-bike.
+It's an Arduino Uno clone (DCCDuino).

 ## Features